JianZcar/JianZcar/README.md

 I enjoy finding the easiest way to solve problems and simplifying complex ideas, Really lovin Linux so much so i made a Bootc Image check it out :>

 - 🔭 I’m currently working on Zena
-- 📫 How to reach me: pub.esteban.jianzcar@outlook.com
+- 📫 How to reach me: jian.zcar.defiant834@simplelogin.com (Emails sent to my other addresses will go unanswered.

 ## Get in Touch